eribertomota/forensics-samples/README.md

         ├── d-text.pdf
         └── test.sh

+There is also a file called fs.multiple.xz.
+This file has some partitions and filesystems.
+See below the structure:

+                   Sector  Filesystem
+    Partition 1      2048  btrfs
+    Partition 2    227328  ext4
+    Partition 3    309248  exfat
+    Partition 4    391168  ntfs

+Each sector has 512 bytes.
+Each filesystem has two files: logo_debian.jpg and test.txt.
+The original files are in original-multiple directory.

 ## How to use

 Just download all repository or an isolated filesystem image and be happy.